 When an error occurs during evaluation, it will be reported according to the capabilities of the underlying Scheme REPL.

-In Racket, you’ll be presented with a backtrace, in a new buffer where
+In most schemes, you’ll be presented with a backtrace, in a new buffer

-file paths locating the origin of the error are click-able (you can
+where file paths locating the origin of the error are click-able (you

-navigate them using the <TAB> key, and use <RET> or the mouse to
+can navigate them using the TAB key, and use RET or the

 previous-error, bound to M-g n and